Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Using the outstandR package

 Similarly, the ALD has the corresponding covariates but not as separate columns (wide format) but in a long format with all covariate names in the \texttt{variable} column.
 Notice that the treatment column \texttt{trt} is NA for the covariates because we assume that the covariate distribution is balanced to be the same between treatment arms.

 The next step is to define the formula, which specifies the relationship between the covariates, treatments and outcome.
 For this example, the outcome regression is

-where $\mathbb{I}()$ is the indicator function, taking value 1 when true and 0 otherwise.
 The corresponding \proglang{R} formula used by \pkg{outstandR} is independent of the particular type of data and so we do not include a link function at this stage, i.e, the identity link.

 That is, the main effects are the prognostic factors (\texttt{PF\_cont\_1} and \texttt{PF\_cont\_2}) and the treatment \texttt{trt}.
 The interaction terms are with the treatment defined as effect modifiers (\texttt{EM\_cont\_1} and \texttt{EM\_cont\_2}).